openc/openc_bot/README.md

 * running the scrape with `bundle exec openc_bot rake bot:run`
 * testing the validity of the data it will output with `bundle exec openc_bot rake bot:test`
+* viewing a sample of the data with `bundle exec openc_bot rake bot:spotcheck`

 Take a look at the bot code created at `your_bot_name/lib/your_bot_name.rb` and read the comments there to